rathorer/proprank.frontend/src/content/blog/guardian-of-the-digital-realm.md

 Prepare for the worst-case scenario with a well-defined incident response plan.
 This plan should outline the steps to take when a security breach occurs, minimizing damage and downtime.

 As developers and stewards of the digital realm, our commitment to web security is not optional; it's a necessity.
 By following these principles and staying informed about emerging threats, we can safeguard the digital world and protect the trust of users and organizations alike.
-Let's remain vigilant in our role as guardians of web security.
+Let's remain vigilant in our role as guardians of web security